Zirbo/IPC_LAMMPS/README.md

 ## 2-startingstate_creators
-Contains Python3 scripts that can be used to generate FCC startingstates for Janus and two-patch OSPCs.
+Contains Python3 scripts that can be used to generate FCC startingstates for Janus and two-patch IPCs.
 There's also one cubic lattice for two-patch only.
 All of them have an inline help, so run them with the -h flag to get explanations.

 ## 3-lammps_inputfiles